European Agricultural Fund for Rural Development

-Click here for information about the fund and how to apply.
-The funding handbooks advertise a helpline number and email address for any queries.
+More information about the fund and how to apply is available on the GOV.uk website.
+You can download funding handbooks that advertise a helpline number and email address for any queries.

 EAFRD complements the LEADER programme with similar priorities for funding, but is generally able to support larger projects as well as some partnership projects across Norfolk and Suffolk, whereas LEADER funding is based on Local Action Group areas and priorities.
 If you get in touch we will help you ensure you apply to the fund which best fits your project.

 EAFRD has a two stage application process, and applications are assessed by Defra.
 EAFRD funding is made available on the Government’s funding website in a series of targeted calls with specific deadlines and priorities.
 Use the ‘funding source’ selection tool to help find EAFRD opportunities.

 - Business development – grants for rural businesses to grow and employ more staff, and for farms to diversify into non-agricultural areas

 - Food processing – projects which introduce new processes, increase productivity, or create new high skilled jobs

 - Tourism infrastructure – supporting new or existing tourism businesses to grow, and supporting events, festivals, signage schemes and other improvements to the tourism offer